Basil Oil: The Health and Aromatherapy Benefits of Basil Essential Oil

 Combine a few drops of basil essential oil with a suitable carrier oil, rub it on sore muscles or arthritic joints, and soon the patient will be pain free.

-Beauty properties: Basil oil makes a wonderfully refreshing massage oil, and it improves the tone of skin and the shine of hair.
+Beauty properties: Basil oil makes a wonderfully refreshing massage oil, and it improves skin tone and the shine of hair.
 Also, basil oil relieves skin conditions like acne and eczema, since it has antiseptic, anti-bacterial properties.

 Fighting internal infections: Basil oil can also be taken internally for infections of the bladder and other bacterial and viral infections.